Travel Packing Tips for More Weight Than TSA & Airlines Allow international Carry On Luggage

 1. Review airline luggage checked bag and carry on baggage policies.

 No matter what – take note of the exact airline you’ll be traveling.
-Then, search that exact airline’s site for their latest baggage policy and review all of their traveling packing tips.
+Then, search that exact airline’s site for their latest baggage policy and review all their traveling packing tips.

 2. Always pack essentials and irreplaceable fashion in your carry-on baggage.